Debate is underway in the Senate on Trump's big bill, but overnight voting is delayed

 Without the filibuster, Democrats have latched on to other tools to mount their objections.

 One is the full reading of the bill text, which has been done in past situations.
-Democrats also intend to use their full 10 hours of available debate time, now underway.
+Democrats also intended to use their full 10 hours of available debate time, which was underway.

 And then Democrats are prepared to propose dozens of amendments to the package, a process called vote-a-rama.
 But Republicans late Sunday postponed that expected overnight session to early Monday.